EulesAtelier/eulesatelier/README.md

 Hello, my name is Eule!
-- I am a computer science student with an interest in video game development.
+- 💻 I am a computer science student at TXST.
 - 📫 I can be reached at eulesatelier@gmail.com
+- 🎮 I have a passion for video game development, check out my itch.io page: https://eules-atilier.itch.io/
 - ⚡ Fun fact: I am a semi-professional bagpipe player
-- My Profile Picture is currently Rembrant's *Pallas Athenas*
+- 🎨 My Profile Picture is currently: Rembrant's *Pallas Athenas*